grove-mountain/docker-ldap-server/readme.md

 ## Test it

-The passwords below are defaults, so if you customize them, make sure to adjust appropriately.
+The passwords below are defaults sourced form the env.sh file, feel free to customize however you'd like.

 Example ldapsearch
 Get all the things: